 1. Define What Success Looks Like

 Envision what successful employee recognition and engagement look like within your company.
 This isn’t a one-size-fits-all approach, because each organization faces its own set of challenges at any given time.
-Defining your the employee engagement goals that make sense for your team is key.
+Defining your employee engagement goals that make sense for your team is key.

 For example, does your organization envision success as increased peer-to-peer recognition across your organization, which could build an environment where employees feel a true sense of purpose and belonging?
 Or does success look like reduced turnover and greater productivity among employees because managers are providing meaningful recognition that resonates with their workforce?